-The Township shall encourage the protection, improvement and restoreation of the quality and quantity of water resources by:
+The Township shall protect, improve and restore the quality and quantity of water resources by:

-- a) using the watershed as the ecologically meaningful scale for integrated and long-term planning, which can be a foundation for considering cumulative impacts of development; - b) minimizing potential negative impacts, including cross-jurisdictional and cross-watershed impacts; - c) identifying water resource systems surface water features, ground water features, hydrologic functions, and natural heritage features, and areas which are necessary for the hydrological and ecological integrity of the watershed; - d) implementing, where appropriate, the necessary restrictions on development and site alteration to: - 1. protect all municipal and private drinking water supplies and designated vulnerable areas, and; - 2. protect, improve and restore vulnerable surface and ground water, sensitive surface water features and sensitive ground water features, significant recharge areas and highly vulnerable aquifers, and their hydrologic functions; - e) maintaining linkages and related functions of water resource systemsamong surface water features, ground water features, hydrologic functions and natural heritage features and areas; and - f) promoting efficient and sustainable use of water resources, including practices for water conservation and sustaining water quality; and - g) ensuring stormwater management practices minimize stormwater volumes and contaminant loads and, where possible, maintain or increase the extent of vegetative and pervious surfaces.
+- a) using the watershed as the ecologically meaningful scale for integrated and long-term planning, which can be a foundation for considering cumulative impacts of development; - b) minimizing potential negative impacts, including crossjurisdictional and cross-watershed impacts; - c) identifying water resource systems; - d) implementing, where appropriate, the necessary restrictions on development and site alteration to: - 1. protect drinking water supplies and designated vulnerable areas, and;

+- 2. protect, improve and restore vulnerable surface and ground water and their hydrologic functions; - e) maintaining linkages and functions of water resource systems; and - f) promoting efficient and sustainable use of water resources, including practices for water conservation and sustaining water quality.

-Development and site alteration shall be restricted in or near sensitive surface water features and sensitive ground water features sesuch that these features and their related hydrologic functions will be protected, improved and restored, which may require mitigative measures and/or alternative development approaches.
+Development and site alteration shall be restricted in or near sensitive surface water features and sensitive ground water features such that these features and their related hydrologic functions will be protected, improved and restored, which may require mitigative measures and/or alternative development approaches.
 The relative sensitivity of such features shall be determined in any required hydrology or hydrogeology studies submitted in support of Planning Act applications.